djbpitt/collatexInstallation/collatex-installation.md

 Graphviz is a program for creating graphic representations, including the *variant graphs* sometimes used in CollateX (see the examples at <http://stemmaweb.net/stemmaweb/relation/help/Latin>).
 Graphviz is required by CollateX only for viewing variant graphs.
 We recommend installing it for the workshop, but you can perform collations without it.

-#### Installing Graphviz on Windows and Mac OS X
+#### Installing Graphviz on Windows

-The easiest way to install Graphviz on Mac or Windows is to download the appropriate installer from [the Graphviz download page](http://www.graphviz.org/Download.php) (you will need to accept the license.)
+The easiest way to install Graphviz is to download the appropriate installer from [the Graphviz download page](http://www.graphviz.org/Download.php) (you will need to accept the license.)
+On Windows, use the .msi file.

+Next, you will need to add Graphviz to the execution path.

+#### Installing Graphviz on Mac OS X

-* On Mac, this will be the 'mountainlion' installer.
+The easiest way to install Graphviz is to download the appropriate installer from [the Graphviz download page](http://www.graphviz.org/Download.php) (you will need to accept the license.)
+On Mac, this will be the 'mountainlion' installer.

-* On Windows, use the .msi file.
+If the installer refuses to run when you double-click it, then you can do the following.

+* Navigate to the installer in your Downloads folder.
+* Right-click (or ctrl-click) to bring up the context menu.
+* Choose *Open*.
+* When the warning dialog appears, choose *Open* again.

+This is a useful trick to remember for installing any software that you know you want, but that your Mac doesn't trust.

 <!-- Commenting out the MacPorts instructions, as then you have to set compiler options to tell Anaconda pip where to find the header files.!